Michael Loukinen, PhD.

-Courses currently taught at NMU:
+Courses taught at NMU

-Introduction to Sociology (SO 101),
+-SO 101 Introduction to Sociology

-Sociology of Aging (SO 201)
+-SO 201 Sociology of Aging

 My career spans over thirty-five years of teaching and making sociological documentary films.
 Gradually I have evolved into cultural sociologist employing a blend of historical and anthropological perspectives along with sociology.

-Grants: Have been awarded numerous grants from local, state and national agencies to produce and direct documentary films.
+I have been awarded numerous grants from local, state and national agencies to produce and direct documentary films.
 Funding agencies have included state humanities councils (MI, MN, ND, WI), the National Endowment for the Arts, National Endowment for the Humanities and many grants from the Michigan Council for the Arts.
 Awarded a Fulbright Fellowship to teach and study in Finland in 1982.
 Delivered numerous papers at academic conferences.
 Film screenings at major academic conferences and film festivals nationally on PBS and Finnish television networks Films have won both academic and artistic honors.
 Recently received the Artist of the Year Award (Marquette Arts Council) and Outstanding Scholarship Award (Northern Michigan University).